ozfortress/ozfortress_docs/docs/rules/ahh.md

 !!! danger "IF YOUR MATCH WAS DETERMINED BY/NEEDS TO BE DETERMINED BY A TIEBREAKER"
     **Notify an administrator via your Captains Discord match channel immediately to help ensure your match is processed correctly.**

 ### 1.4.
-Tiebreakers
+Match Win Conditions & Tiebreakers
-Each map will be played until a team has pushed the cart to a win.
+Each map will be played until a team has pushed the cart to a win/run their KOTH timer down to zero.

-In the event neither team manages to push the cart to a win, the match will end by map timelimit, and the team who pushed the their cart the furthest at the end of the map timelimit will win.
+For PLR (Hightower and Helltower), if neither team manages to push the cart to a win, the match will end by map timelimit, and the team who pushed the their cart the furthest at the end of the map timelimit will win.
 If cart progress is tied at the end of the map timelimit, the match will be decided by the team who scored the most kills according to logs.tf logs.

+For KOTH (Snowtower), a team wins when their KOTH timer reaches zero, and the match ends.

 ### 1.5.
 Scheduling
 Due to the time constraints surrounding AHH, once the server connect string is sent by one of the teams (preferably the Home team, but teams can decide between eachother), all players must immediately join the server.
 Failure to have nine players readied up in the server within five minutes of the match start time will result in a forfeit loss.
 Please contact an administrator via your Captains Discord match channel to claim your forfeit.
 Please note, administrators will use their discretion when awarding a forfeit.